Silhouette Cameo 4 versus Cricut Maker

 But with that aside, I just purely love the fact that when I send a project to be cut in the Silhouette software, I can watch my design cut, OR I can click over to and start a new project as mentioned above.
 Multiple projects can be created while it is cutting the first.

 This can be a time suck or not depending on the person.
 If you are anything like me, all time is precious, and when I’m crafting I’m typically running two or more projects at once.
+You make prefer to take your time and do one thing at a time.

-And yes, I do love my Cricut Maker, the projects in the library are beautiful, and the fact that I also have lots of Cricut friends makes it even more enjoyable.
+And yes, I do love my Cricut Maker, the projects in the library are so beautiful, and the fact that I also have lots of Cricut friends makes it even more enjoyable.
 I truly love helping and crafting with them.

 And when people still ask me which one to tell them to get, I will probably still answer it depends.
 It’s a personal decision.